jozefg/drafts/dep-types-part-2.markdown

     open Bar

 Because Agda's prelude is so tiny we'll have to import things like booleans, numbers, and unit.
+These are all things defined in the standard library, not even the core language.
+Expect any Agda code we write to make heavy use of the standard library and begin with a lot of imports.

 Finally, Agda's names are somewhat.. unique.
 Agda and it's standard library are unicode heavy, meaning that instead of unit we'd type ⊤ and instead of `Void` we'd use ⊥.
 Which is pretty nifty, but it does take some getting used to.
+If you're familiar with LaTeX, the Emacs mode for Agda allows LaTeX style entry.
+For example ⊥ can be entered as `\bot`.

 The most common unicode name we'll use is ℕ. This is just the type of natural numbers as their defined in `Data.Nat`.